rubenschuckit/personal-website-11ty/posts/where-should-you-render-your-site-its-complicated.md

 ## Ok, sounds like we should just always server side render?

 Well, not so fast.
 The vast marketshare of front end frameworks are client side (React, Vue, Angular, Ember,...).
 What's the benefit?
+Although the web was originally a simple document platform, today most of the apps we use are web apps.
+And we want them to feel like native apps.
+When we think of native apps, they are